 As mentioned earlier in this chapter, research into olfaction is somewhat in its infancy.
-As a result, at the present time there are only a trio of theories about how olfactory receptors in a person’s nose function or operate.
+As a result, at the present time, there is only a trio of theories about how olfactory receptors in a person’s nose function or operate.
 These are:

 - Vibration Theory